Aloha Classic: List of winners

 Competitions shaded grey were not counted as windsurf world cup.

 Maui Invitational

 In contrast to the Aloha Classic, the Maui Invitational takes part in spring time, when the trade winds are more reliable.
 This event was most of the time sponsored by the wet suit brand O'Neill.
+In 2025, the event was revived as Maui Pro-Am sponsored by Maui Fin Company as four star event in the IWT/PWA combined Wave tour.

 Chiemsee Worldcup Maui

 At the heights of the windsurfing boom a third Worldcup took place at Ho'okipa, the Chiemsee Worldcup Maui.
-It took the time slot of the Maui Invitational, which in exchange was move to early summer.
+It took the time slot of the Maui Invitational, which in exchange was moved to early summer.